zenicko/tests-telegram-bot-9-12/readme.md

 5. Change build.gradle, add ex-logging.
 6. Add using selenoid.
 7. Change method upload file in the form
+8. Change version of selenide from 5.25 to 5.24.
+Unwork uploadFromClasspath.

 ## What's new
 ### Jenkins